-"Santa Shark" On Repeat Can Improve Your Kid's Language Skills, According To Speech Pathologists
+Playing "Santa Shark" On Repeat Can Actually Boost Your Kids' Language Skills

 The time your kid spends scrolling through YouTube videos isn't just a great way for moms and dads to get a break from chasing them around the house — it can also be educational.
 A couple of new videos from Super Simple, "Peekaboo Christmas" and "Santa Shark", are speech pathologist-approved, as they can help your kid learn new words pronto.